 - leases granted for 99 years or more.

-Yes, buildings that do not have to have an EPC are exempt from MEES.
+Yes, buildings that do not have to have an EPC are excepted from MEES.
 These include:

 - buildings which have no heating, mechanical ventilation or air conditioning;